columbia/pickleball/evaluation/README.md

 `RQ4-modeltracer.sh` script will start a docker container, and all models will be loaded in the container.
 If additional protection is desired, you may create a virtual machine, and the models will execute their payloads.
-The payloads will not alter system state outside of the container, but you may wish to temporarily disable network connectivity.
+The payloads will not alter system state outside of the container.
 The ModelTracer tool that we compare to must execute the model in order to trace its behavior.

 **Command** (~75 min.):